Saumya-Bhatt/NIO-Dashboard/5.0/Extra/testSQLquery.md

     INSERT INTO auvinstance (ID, AUV_Name, AUV_Key) VALUES (Null, 'FinalName','Admin123')

+## Deleting an instance
 Deleting an instance will delete all values related to it.
-To delete an instance:

-    DELETE FROM auvinstance WHERE AUV_Key = 'admin123'
+    DELETE FROM auvinstances WHERE AUV_Key = '987'